kaizhangpnl/kaizhangpl.github.io/EAM_User_Guide/_sources/run.rst.txt

 For E3SM project members, more example scripts can be found `here (internal) <https://github.com/E3SM-Project/SimulationScripts/>`_.

-It takes several minutes to compile and a dozen of minutes (or more) to run and generate log files, so it's good time to grab a coffee or read an abstract!
+It takes several minutes to compile and a dozen of minutes (or more) to run and generate log files, so it's good time to grab a coffee and read an abstract!

 Creating a new case
 -----------------